-The Company currently has three main customers for U.S. commercial sales of LUPKYNIS and one customer for sales of voclosporin in the European Union (EU), Japan, as well as the United Kingdom, Russia, Switzerland, Norway, Belarus, Iceland, Liechtenstein and Ukraine.
-Revenues from two specialty pharmacies accounted for approximately 59% and 37% of the Company's total revenues.
+The Company currently has three main customers for U.S. commercial sales of LUPKYNIS and one customer for sales of voclosporin in the European Union, Japan, as well as the United Kingdom, Russia, Switzerland, Norway, Belarus, Iceland, Liechtenstein and Ukraine.
+Revenues from two specialty pharmacies accounted for approximately 61% and 36% of the Company's total revenues for the three and six months ended June 30, 2021.
 The Company monitors economic conditions, the creditworthiness of customers and government regulations and funding, both domestically and abroad.
 The Company regularly communicates with its customers regarding the status of receivable balances, including their payment plans and obtains positive confirmation of the validity of the receivables.
 An allowance against accounts receivable is established, if needed, using an expected credit loss model.
 Global economic conditions and customer specific factors may require the Company to periodically re-evaluate the collectability of its receivables and the Company could potentially incur credit losses.

-Investments: The Company classifies its debt securities at acquisition as either held to maturity or available-for-sale in accordance with the Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) Topic 320, Investments - Debt Securities.
-Investments classified as held to maturity are carried at fair value which is approximately equal to amortized cost when management has the positive intent and ability to hold them to maturity.
+Investments: The Company classifies its debt securities at acquisition as either held to maturity or available-for-sale in accordance with the FASB ASC Topic 320.
+Investments - Debt Securities.
+Investments classified as held to maturity are carried at amortized cost when management has the positive intent and ability to hold them to maturity.
 Investments classified as available-for-sale are carried at fair value with unrealized gains and losses reported in other comprehensive income/loss within shareholders' equity.
 Realized gains and losses on held to maturity and available-for-sale securities are recorded in other income (expense), net.
-Interest income (expense) is recorded separately on the consolidated statements of operations.
+Interest income is recorded separately on the consolidated statements of operations.
 The cost of securities sold is based on the specific-identification method.

-Revenue Recognition: Pursuant to Accounting Standards Codification Topic 606, Revenue from Contracts with Customers (ASC 606), the Company recognizes revenue when a customer obtains control of promised goods or services.
+Revenue Recognition: Pursuant to ASC Topic 606, Revenue from Contracts with Customers (ASC 606), the Company recognizes revenue when a customer obtains control of promised goods or services.
 The Company records the amount of revenue that reflects the consideration that it expects to receive in exchange for those goods or services.
 Revenue is recognized through a five-step process: (i) identify the contract(s) with a customer; (ii) identify the performance obligations in the contract; (iii) determine the transaction price; (iv) allocate the transaction price to the performance obligations in the contract; and (v) recognize revenue when (or as) a performance obligation is satisfied.
 The Company only applies the five-step model to contracts when it is probable that the Company will collect the consideration it is entitled to in exchange for the goods or services it transfers to the customer.
 At contract inception, the Company assesses the goods or services promised within each contract and determines those that are performance obligations.
 Revenue is recognized for the applicable performance element when each distinct performance obligation is satisfied.